raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 title: Notes for mentors
 ---
 This guide is designed so that it can also be read by young people.
-In particular, each of the "How to" pattern sections could be used as an activity for your young people.
+In particular, each of the "Writing your program" sections could be used as an activity for your young people.
 --- /collapse ---